burst-apps-team/burst-wiki/testnet.md

 Burst has a permanent TestNet running.
 Its purpose is to provide a sandbox for both developers and users to test Burst features and to experiment features without remorse[1].

-You can access it via <https://wallet.dev.burst-test.net/>
+You can access the PoCC-operated online TestNet-wallet via <https://wallet.dev.burst-test.net/>

 How to set up a TestNet node ?
 ------------------------------